 - General weakness and fatigue

 - Abdominal swelling

 - Yellow discoloration of your skin and the whites of your eyes (jaundice)

 When to see a doctor

 Make an appointment with your doctor if you experience any signs or symptoms that worry you.

-Liver cancer occurs when liver cells develop changes (mutations) in their DNA — the material that provides instructions for every chemical process in your body.
+Liver cancer happens when liver cells develop changes (mutations) in their DNA.
+A cell's DNA is the material that provides instructions for every chemical process in your body.
 DNA mutations cause changes in these instructions.
 One result is that cells may begin to grow out of control and eventually form a tumor — a mass of cancerous cells.